Dtorres4433/NewsApp/README.md

 # NewsApp

-NewsApp is a personal Android project built using Kotlin and Java.
+NewsApp is a personal Android project built using Kotlin.
 It showcases a categorized news application, allowing users to filter news by topics such as General, Business, Health, Science, Sports, and Technology.
 The app is designed with Material Design 3 principles for a clean and user-friendly interface.
 ## Features

 - **Categorized News**: Filter news by categories using interactive chips.